datalab-dev/ucd_library_libguide_chatbot/README.md

 get_sub_pages.R
-make_relationship_df.R          function to make a relationship dataframe with the parent and child ids ollama.R                        initial ollama testing using R with basic terminal chatbot
+make_relationship_df.R          function to make a relationship dataframe with the parent and child ids ollama.R                        initial ollama testing using R with basic terminal chatbot prepare_texts_for_analysis.R    contains the data cleaning tasks to create initial corpuses
 ```

 ### src/python Contents